Are you looking for some things to do in Bodmin, Cornwall’s old county town? Read on for some essential Bodmin attractions.

-The inn, which was built in around 1750, started life as a smuggler’s hideout – before the roads were built, they could easily hide away in the pub on Bodmin Moor knowing that the police wouldn’t risk the journey.
+The inn, which was built in around 1750, started life as a smuggler’s hideout – before the roads were built, smugglers could easily hide contraband in the pub on Bodmin Moor knowing that the police wouldn’t risk the journey.

-There’s a farm shop on site, and a cosy pub which serves decent food and local Cornish beer.
+There’s a farm shop on-site and a cosy pub which serves decent food and local Cornish beer.

 Bodmin Town Museum

 For me, Bodmin’s most synonymous with museums – and another one to visit is Bodmin Town Museum.

 This is free to enter and is brimming with information about the ex-county town of Cornwall.